 Or are they just “milking the cash cow” by publishing any content that comes in, rather than investing in new high-quality content?

 In other words, Mary takes the smart step of filtering out websites that lack a long-term plan for staying on Google’s good side, or even a plan to sustain their growth trajectory.

-Mary understands that whatever time, money, and effort she puts into acquiring backlinks from those sites, she will run a risk of losing everything when Google’s starts to significantly devalue those sites.
-That’s what happened this past decade with the site EzineArticles.
+Mary understands that whatever time, money, and effort she puts into acquiring backlinks from those sites, she will run a risk of losing everything as Google significantly devalues those shady backlinks as confirmed here in this YouTube video by Barry Schwartz:

 In this article, I will discuss why I think these factors are becoming more important, and I will introduce a new approach that will help you get the most from your guest blogging for backlinks…

 Here’re key indicators Mary expects to see from a promising site:

 - A. They publish “high-context” content that is insightful and helpful for the audience.
 The content is nicely presented and does not stick to the tired layout where an image appears at the top and everything after is text.

 - B. They optimize each article well so viewers can easily see related articles as they browse the page.

 - C. They continuously optimize their web pages to load fast, especially on mobile devices.

 - D. Upon publishing new guest post articles, the site’s admin makes sure each article’s URL is submitted to Google for indexing — and also makes sure that it gets indexed successfully.